 Each step in a path can be assigned to a control panel user.
 Similarly, a control panel user can be assigned responsibility for path completion.
 Tracking abandonment and completion rates help define a supporter’s engagement and a control panel user’s effectiveness.

 Control panel users

 A person with permission to access a nation’s control panel is a control panel user.
 Only people explicitly given access to the control panel can see the people database, create webpages, send mass communication, or deal with a nation's finances.
 Custom permission sets can limit the amount of information visible to control panel users.

-In addition to being assigned responsibility for step and path completion, a control panel user can be assigned as point person.
+In addition to being assigned responsibility for step and path completion, a control panel user can be assigned as their point person.
 A point person is responsible for the overall relationship with a particular person.
 Each profile can have one point person.

 Supporters and prospects

 NationBuilder helps leaders motivate their community to take action.
 A community includes supporters, prospects, and non-supporters.
 Supporters agree with a nation’s mission and have opted into communication.
-Prospects have not taken a position on the mission and have not opted into communication.
+Prospects have not taken a position on the mission and have not opted-into communication.
 Non-supporters disagree with the mission and may have opted out of communication.

 Support status is the distinction between supporters, prospects, and non-supporters.
-Actions are used to automatically determine a person’s support status.
+Actions are used to determine a person's support status automatically.
 Control panel users can define support level to over-ride the automated changes to support status.
 Support level is a number from one to five.
 One represents the highest level of support, three is undecided, and five is strong opposition.
 Support level is defined manually or via batch update - it is never created by an automated action.